JonMidhir/Redcrumbs/README.md

 #### Whodunnit?

 Crumbs can track the user that made the change (or any object really) as `creator`, and even a secondary user affected by the change as `target`.
-You simply define methods called `creator` and `target` that return the corresponding object:
+You simply define methods called `creator` and `target` on the subject class that return the corresponding object:

 ```ruby
 class Game < ActiveRecord::Base